captainNermal/Single_Asset_MonteCarlo_VAR_Model/README.md

 Despite seeming promising, each VAR model variant, including MonteCarlo does possess flaws.
 VAR models although utalized in industry possess a magnitude of flaws and are at their core fundamentally broken and should be used a "guage" opposed to an absolute value.
 A collection of pros and cons exist to MonteCarlo Variants:

-* Advantages: not as influenced by extreme BLACK SWANS like historical or parametric models as the model does not solely rely on historical data
+* Advantages: not as influenced by extreme $Black Swans$ like historical or parametric models as the model does not solely rely on historical data
 * Draw Backs: time consuming and complicated

 ## Why this Project &#x2753;